Boy who got new heart inspires tribe to boost organ donation

 The figures are higher in some states, including New Mexico where 1 in 5 people on the waiting list are Native American.
 In South Dakota, North Dakota and Minnesota, nearly 5% of patients awaiting an organ donation are Native American.

-Tribal members followed Greyson’s treatment through updates his family posted on social media.
-They saw him hooked up to medical equipment and dressed sharply in boxy eyeglasses, bow ties and khakis, his hair combed in a mohawk.

-When he died suddenly of pneumonia in September 2019, the community sought understanding and assurance that it wasn’t because of his new heart.
+Suddenly, pneumonia ended his life in September 2019.
 He was 21 months old.

-Greyson’s story and spirit live on in parades, powwows and conversations.
-Joan Azure also highlights her grandson during a week devoted to children born with congenital heart problems.
+Greyson’s story and spirit live on in parades, powwows and conversations in the community.
+Azure promotes organ donation during congenital heart week and with trivia games.

-The Turtle Mountain Band of Chippewa Indians honored Greyson this year with a resolution to add an organ donation box to tribal IDs.
-The tribe unveiled the IDs in November, waived the $10 fee and encouraged tribal members to check the box.
+In one, Greyson’s mother, Reeanne Parisien, asked the community to choose Greyson’s eyeglasses.
+The overwhelming vote was the dark-rimmed, boxy ones that he wore with bow ties and khakis, his hair combed in a mohawk.
+When he died, the community sought understanding and assurance that it wasn’t because of his new heart.

+His tribe passed a resolution this year in honor of Greyson.
+During a November event at the tribal college, it encouraged people to check the new organ donor box on tribal IDs and waived the $10 fee.

-“Today is a monumental day that people will remember, especially Native nations, for decades to come,” tribal Chairman Jamie Azure said, standing next to Greyson’s photo, was taken after he got a new heart — smiling with arms stretched to the sky.
+“Today is a monumental day that people will remember, especially Native nations, for decades to come,” tribal Chairman Jamie Azure said, standing next to Grayson’s photo that was taken after he got a new heart — smiling with arms stretched to the sky.

 The tribe believes it could be the first of the 574 federally recognized Native American nations to designate a spot on tribal IDs for organ donors.